Boot Fitting Guide

 LOWA sizing generally runs true to UK sizing, so we recommend purchasing your regular UK size.

-Measuring your foot is an important step of selecting the correct size in your LOWA boots, and it is best to do this in the afternoon.
+Measuring your foot is an important step in selecting the correct size in your LOWA boots, and it is best to do this in the afternoon.
 This is because your feet swell throughout the day (and when you hike), so it is best to measure your foot at its biggest.

 Did You Know, Most People Have One Foot Larger Than The Other?